LIT-Protocol/LitGrants/.github/ISSUE_TEMPLATE/small-grants-application.md

 ### 6. Links and submissions
 * If your project began at a hackathon, have you submitted it for the relevant Lit Protocol prizes?
 Include links here if available:

+### 7. Total Budget Requested
+* Sum up the total requested budget across all milestones, and include that figure here.
+Also, please include a budget breakdown to specify how you are planning to spend these funds.

 ### Additional questions:
 * For each team member(s), please list name, email, Github account, and role in the project.